About Norfolk Island

 For additional information please see http://regional.gov.au/territories/norfolk_island/reforms/domestic-travel.aspx

-Air New Zealand operates flights from Sydney on Sunday, Monday and Friday, from Brisbane on Tuesday and Saturday, and from Auckland on Sunday.
+Air New Zealand operates flights from Sydney on Sunday, Monday and Friday, and from Brisbane on Tuesday and Saturday.
 For current flight information visit the Air New Zealand website.

 Some cruise ship companies do include visits to Norfolk Island as part of their itinerary.